 From sinister savings shortfalls and diabolical debt, to stock market volatility that sends shivers down the spine, the financial fears that prey on many Americans would make even Edgar Allan Poe tremble in his boots.

-Indeed, money-related stress is spread out among all adult age groups, regardless of net worth.
-A 2015 survey by the American Psychological Association (APA) found money and finances have remained the top stressors since its survey began in 2007.
-Some 64 percent of Americans, it found, reported that money is a “somewhat or very significant” source of stress in their home.1
+Indeed, money-related stress impacts all adult age groups, regardless of net worth.
+A 2017 survey by the American Psychological Association (APA) found money and finances have remained among the top stressors since its survey began in 2007.
+Some 62 percent of Americans, it found, reported that money is a source of stress in their home.1

 Fortunately, many financial fears can be assuaged through simple planning.